lardemua/atom/README.md

-Atom is a set of calibration tools for multi-sensor, multi-modal, robotic systems.
-It is based on the optimization of atomic transformations as provided by a ros based robot description.
+**ATOM** is a set of calibration tools for multi-sensor, multi-modal, robotic systems, based on the optimization of atomic transformations as provided by a ros based robot description.
 Moreover, **ATOM** provides several scripts to facilitate all the steps of a calibration procedure.

-If this work is helpfull for you please cite our [paper](https://www.sciencedirect.com/science/article/abs/pii/S0921889020303985?via%3Dihub):
+If this work is helpful for you please cite our [paper](https://www.sciencedirect.com/science/article/abs/pii/S0921889020303985?via%3Dihub):

 Miguel Oliveira, Afonso Castro, Tiago Madeira, Eurico Pedrosa, Paulo Dias, Vítor Santos, A ROS framework for the extrinsic calibration of intelligent vehicles: A multi-sensor, multi-modal approach, Robotics and Autonomous Systems, Volume 131, 2020, 103558, ISSN 0921-8890, https://doi.org/10.1016/j.robot.2020.103558.